top of page

 How Radiation Therapy Affects Your Breast Reconstruction Options

-Radiation therapy is one of the most important factors that influences breast reconstruction outcomes.
-Whether you are planning reconstruction before, during, or after radiation treatment, understanding how radiation changes your tissue is essential for making informed decisions together with your surgical team.
-This comprehensive guide explains the biological effects of radiation on breast tissue and how these changes shape the reconstruction options available to you.
-How Ra
+Radiation therapy is one of the most important things that affects the result of breast reconstruction.
+Maybe you are planning reconstruction before, during, or after radiation.
+Either way, it helps to understand how radiation changes your tissue, so you can make good decisions with your surgical team.
+This guide explains what radiation does to breast tissue, and how that shapes your reconstruction options.
+How Radiation Changes Breast Tissue Radiation therapy targets cancer

 Feb 195 min read